babacoiffure/landing/tasks/tasks-prd-landing-page-redesign.md

 - [ ] 2.0 Implement responsive and accessible styles using the provided color palette and typography
     - [x] 2.1 Set up Tailwind CSS in the project (configure and include in `index.html`)
     - [x] 2.2 Apply Tailwind classes for color palette and typography to match the PRD
-    - [ ] 2.3 Refactor the layout in `index.html` to use Tailwind’s responsive utilities for header, hero, features, testimonials, and footer
+    - [ ] 2.3 Refactor the layout in `index.html` to use Tailwind's responsive utilities for header, hero, features, testimonials, and footer
         - [x] 2.3.1 Refactor the header for responsive layout using Tailwind utilities
         - [ ] 2.3.2 Refactor the hero section for responsive layout using Tailwind utilities
             - [x] 2.3.2.1 Refactor the hero section container and background for responsive spacing and alignment